Rhett-Ward/Lockalytics/README.md

 Completely debugged spark test pipeline thing.
 Was able to properly prove transfer into mongodb and from there into azure.
 These issues included but not limited to: Running system python instead of venv python instance and therefore missing dependencies, Misspelled credentials, poor file search.

+04/05/2026
+Refactoring github to prepare for full upload of project and submission.
+Changing python fetch and store script to fetch and store many api calls at once rather then just one (functionality tested across the board just needs to be implemented together)